Water aeration: Natural aeration

 Natural aeration is a type of both sub-surface and surface aeration.
 It can occur through sub-surface aquatic plants.
 Through the natural process of photosynthesis, water plants release oxygen into the water providing it with the oxygen necessary for fish to live and aerobic bacteria to break down excess nutrients.

-Oxygen can be driven into the water when the wind disturbs the surface of the water body and natural aeration can occur through a movement of water caused by an incoming stream, waterfall, or even a strong flood.
+Oxygen can be driven into the water when the wind disturbs the surface of the water body and natural aeration can also occur through a movement of water caused by an incoming stream, waterfall, or even a strong flood.

-In large water bodies in temperate climates, autumn turn-over can introduce oxygen rich water into the oxygen poor hypolimnion.
+In large water bodies in temperate climates, autumn turn-over can introduce oxygen rich water into the oxygen-poor hypolimnion.

 Surface aeration

 Low speed surface aerator

 The low speed surface aerator is a device for biology aeration with high efficiency.
-Those devices are often in steel protected by epoxy coating and generate high torque.
+These devices are often in steel protected by epoxy coating and generate high torque.
 The mixing of water volume is excellent.
 The common power is going from 1 up to 250kw per unit with an efficiency (SOE) around 2 kgO2/kw.
 Low speed aerator are used mostly for biology plant aeration for water purification.
 The higher the diameter, the higher the SOE and mixing.

 Fountains

-A fountain consists of a motor that powers a rotating impeller.
+A fountain consists of a means of spraying the water upwards into the air.
+Typically this may be done using a motor that powers a rotating impeller.
 The impeller pumps water from the first few feet of the water and expels it into the air.
 This process utilizes air-water contact to transfer oxygen.
 As the water is propelled into the air, it breaks into small droplets.
 Collectively, these small droplets have a large surface area through which oxygen can be transferred.
 Upon return, these droplets mix with the rest of the water and thus transfer their oxygen back to the ecosystem.

-Fountains are a popular method of surface aerators because of the aesthetic appearance that they offer.
+Fountains are a popular method of providing surface aeration because of the aesthetic appearance that they offer.
 However, most fountains are unable to produce a large area of oxygenated water.
 Also, running electricity through the water to the fountain can be a safety hazard.

 Floating surface aerators

 Floating surface aerators work in a similar manner to fountains, but they do not offer the same aesthetic appearance.
-They extract water from the first 1–2 feet of the water body and utilize air-water contact to transfer oxygen.
+They extract water from the top 1–2 feet of the water body and utilize air-water contact to transfer oxygen.
 Instead of propelling water into the air, they disrupt the water at the water surface.
 Floating surface aerators are also powered by on-shore electricity.
-Surface aerators are limited to a small area as they are unable to add circulation or oxygen to much more than a 3-metre radius.
-This circulation and oxygenating is then limited to the first portion of the water column, often leaving the bottom portions unaffected.
-Low speed surface aerator can also be installed on floats.
+The effectiveness of a surface aerator is limited to a small area as they are unable to add circulation or oxygen to much more than a 3-metre radius.
+This circulation and oxygenating is then limited to the uppermost portion of the water column, often leaving the bottom portions unaffected.
+Low speed surface aerators can also be installed on floats.